johnmdusel-fcc/CoopProject/README.md

 The `Coop` class will need to use its `find` method to return a reference to a rental item, so that a transaction can operate on it.

-## 3.6 Rental Item class: `checkout` and `checkin` methods
+## 3.6 Rental Item class: `checkOut` and `checkIn` methods

 The transaction objects need to change the state of the rental items.
 Your first thought might be to have methods called `getAvailability()` and `setAvailability()`, but that is not the best way.
 Encapsulation dictates that changing an object's internal data must be done by the object.
-There are some error conditions that can occur here and we need to think about them.
-For example, what if we're asked to checkout an item that's unavailable or damaged?
 Accordingly, we'll give the rental item class two new methods: one to rent it and another to return it.
-It's a good idea to use names that originate in the problem doman, so good names for these methods would be `checkOut` (to rent) and `checkIn` (to return).
+It's a good idea to use names that originate in the problem doman, like `checkOut` and `checkIn`.
 There will be no argument for either method (unlike the bank project's `credit` and `debit` functions).

+The error conditions are more restricted than in the Bank project.
+For example, it's not an error state if I try to rent Alice's truck but someone else is currently using it.
+On the other hand, it is an error to make an overdraw.
+But it is an error to try and rent an item that isn't registered with the Co-op.

 What error/consistency checks do we need to do?
 For example, what do you think the `checkOut` method should do if asked to check out an item that is unavailable or damaged?

 ### 3.6.1 Modeling damage (*Coop project -ism*)